mabc224/node-apollo-graphql-jwt-api/README.md

 ```

-# Back-end task of Code Challenge for Scoutbase

-This task is for demonstrating your understanding of HTTP, GraphQL, Node.js and general API practices.
+This code base is for understanding of HTTP, GraphQL, Node.js and general API practices.

 Instructions: